ROGMARQ14/anchor-text-cannibalization-checker/README.md

    - Total number of cannibalization cases
    - Detailed breakdown for each anchor text
    - Visual representation of the data

+## Analysis Results

+The tool provides two main views:

+1. **Detailed Analysis Tab**
+   - Complete statistics for each anchor text
+   - Total occurrences and unique destinations
+   - Percentage breakdown of URL usage
+   - List of source pages using each anchor text

+2. **Visualization Tab**
+   - Total Occurrences Chart: Shows how many times each anchor text appears
+   - Different Destinations Chart: Shows how many unique URLs each anchor text points to

 ## File Format